Smogtongue/IBM_fullstack_developer_capstone/ProjectGuidelines.md

     Add a Registration view to handle Sign-up requests.

 Follow the instructional lab to complete the above tasks step by step.

+## Node.js Mongo DB dockerized server Overview

+The Django application you created in the last module needs to communicate with the database.
+In this module, you will create a containerized Node.js application that uses MongoDB as the backend to serve API endpoints.

+You will write these back-end services in an Express app and containerize it with Docker.

+You will view and test the following endpoints:

+     - /fetchReviews/dealer/29

+     - /fetchDealers

+     - /fetchDealer/3

+     - /fetchDealers/Kansas

+Follow the instructional lab to complete the above tasks step by step.